 Currently, I am enrolled in the Masters of Arts in Teaching program with Art Certification (PK-12TH) at Fontbonne University.
 I received my Bachelors degree in Studio Art and Psychology from Murray State University.
 I enjoy working with a variety of mediums, but I am particularly interested in drawing, watercolors, and ceramics.
 I was fortunate to study abroad in Florence, Italy, which deepened my understanding of different cultures and enriched my studies in art.
 My psychology background has helped me immensely in regards to understanding people’s cognitive process and developmental stages as I instruct.
 Art has always been a strong passion of mine.
 I believe that art can give others the freedom of expression to unleash their own creativity and potential.

 Jackie graduated from Webster University in spring 2015, earning her degree in art education with certification to teach art K-12.
-After graduating, Jackie worked at Ladue high school for one year and is now going to teach at Eureka high school.
+After graduating, Jackie has worked at several local high school teaching art, and is now teaching Family and Consumer Science.
 Jackie enjoys many different creative outlets and is an avid seamstress, gardener, and artist.
 She is also a proud cat lady.